SC24 Workshop

 Agenda:

 All times are shown in ET, Atlanta, Georgia local time.
 Event details are subject to change.
 The workshop is held in conjunction with SC24, Atlanta, Georgia.
+All presentations, aside from the keynotes, are allotted 30 minutes.
+Presenters should aim to speak for 20 to 25 minutes, leaving the remaining time for Q&A.

 Session 1 | Chair: Amit Ruhela (Texas Advanced Computing Center (TACC))